Determining which rowing machine is best is a difficult question to answer!

 - If you need a commercial grade rower there are only a handful that can take this kind of abuse.

-How many people are going to use the rower?
+How many people will use the rower?

 - If you’re planning on using it for off-season rowing, you want a rower that best simulates rowing on water.